Keystone XL Pipeline Leads to an American Cancer Corridor

 Calgary, Edmonton, Lethbridge, Red Deer and Grande Prairie.

-Symptoms Attributable To Tar Sands Refining
+Symptoms Attributable to Tar Sands Refining

 A family living beside a tar sands refinery in the town of Peace River in Canada began to suffer multiple unheard-of symptoms of illness.
-The dad developed eye-twitching tics and headaches, then facial or head tumors.
+The dad developed

 His wife and toddler began falling down in the house frequently for no reason.
 Another toddler in the family developed grey facial skin and constipation.
 This suffering family learned that several other local families were facing similar physical problems.